Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Discussion/Conclusion

 An alternative possible resolution to the classical run-away problem is simply to say that the classical electrodynamic model is wrong; and that one must treat the center of charge as different from the center of mass with its own dynamics.

-\item The interpretation and analysis of the complex analytic curves associated with the shear-free and asymptotically shear free null geodesic congruences naturally takes place in $\mathcal{H}$-space.
-Though we get extraordinarily attractive physical results - almost all coinciding with standard physical understanding - It nevertheless is a total mystery as to what it means or what is the physical significance of this complex Ricci-flat four-dimensional space.

-\item In our approximations, it was assumed that the complex world line yielded a cut of $\mathfrak{I}^{+}$ that were close to Bondi cuts.
+\item In our approximations, it was assumed that the complex world line yielded cuts of $\mathfrak{I}^{+}$ that were close to Bondi cuts.
 At the present we do not have any straightforward means of finding the world lines and their associated cuts of $\mathfrak{I}^{+}$ that are far from the Bondi cuts.

 \item As mentioned earlier, when the gravitational and electromagnetic world lines coincide we find the rather surprising result of the Dirac value for the gyromagnetic ratio.
-Unfortunately, though this appears to be a significant result, we do not have any deeper understanding of it.
-It was simply there for us to observe.
+Though this appears to be a significant result, we unfortunately do not have any deeper understanding of it.

 \item Is it possible that the complex structures that we have been seeing and using are more than just a technical device to organize ideas, and that they have a deeper significance?
 One direction to explore this is via Penrose's twistor and asymptotic twistor theory.
 It is known that much of the material described here is closely related to twistor theory; an example is the fact that asymptotic shear-free NGCs are really a special case of the Kerr theorem, an important application of twistor theory (see Appendix~\ref{appendixA}).
 This connection is being further explored.